M0-Amine/songs_recommendation_system/README.md

 # Content-Based Song Recommendation System

-This project is a content-based song recommendation system implemented using k-nearest neighbors (KNN) algorithm in Python.
+This project is a content-based song recommendation system implemented using Euclidean distance in Python.
 The system recommends songs to users based on the similarity of their features such as genre, artist, energy, loudness, valence, popularity, etc.

 # Dataset